 “Very often a change of self is needed more than a change of scene.” — Arthur Christopher Benson

 For example, maybe, they wanted to talk about the problem so you could feel better, but what you really needed was new better skills or techniques to tackle the problem.

 Or, maybe you’ve spun your wheels on a problem, only to later realize that you all you needed to do was change your approach?

 There is a way you can more consistently improve your results and increase your chances at success.

 Here’s a simple frame I’ve been using to help my mentees at Microsoft understand where to change, so they play their best game:

 You can very quickly analyze just about any situation or piece of advice against the frame.

-How To Use the Frame
+How To Use the Change Frame

 If somebody gives you advice and you feel a tug in your gut that it’s not helpful, there’s a good chance that it’s not the advice itself, but it’s at the wrong level.

 Changing the Situation

 Another approach is to get better at figuring out up front where you can play to your strengths.

 If you know your strengths and weaknesses, you can also be more deliberate about how you change for the situation and whether you are giving up your strengths.

-- When It’s Cold Shiver, When it’s Hot Sweat
+When It’s Cold Shiver, When it’s Hot Sweat

-- Why It’s Great to Be Able to Make Mistakes
+Why It’s Great to Be Able to Make Mistakes